summerblue/Amr2Wav/README.md

 Amr2Wav
 ==========

-A library that can convert amr to wav
+A library that convert audio file format from amr to wav .

 ## Useage